cell-org/nuron.cell.computer/README.md

     "key": <nft.storage APK key>
   },
   "workspace": {
-    "home": <the folder path where the nuron stores everything>
+    "home": <the folder path where the nurond stores everything>
   }
 }
 ```